Devendrakumarsoni/SIDALCEAS-EduTech-internship-tas--1/README.md

 # SIDALCEAS-EduTech-internship-task--1
-I recently joined part in a graphic design internship at SIDALCEAS Edu Tech.
+I recently joined in a graphic design internship at SIDALCEAS Edu Tech.

 about us